Upgrade Your Comfort Food: A Diabetes-Friendly Grilled Cheese Guide

-A healthier grilled cheese for diabetics
+How can I prepare a healthier grilled cheese for diabetes?

 Here’s how you can improve on the classic grilled cheese by making it more diabetes-friendly.

-Make an open-faced grilled cheese sandwich
+Why should I make an open-faced grilled cheese sandwich?

-Grill the sandwich in the oven
+How do I grill the sandwich in the oven?

-Prepping your grilled cheese in the oven reduced the need for butter or mayonnaise.
+Prepping your grilled cheese in the oven reduces the need for butter or mayonnaise.
 By using a sheet pan instead of a frying pan, you can get by using less butter or mayo.
-The net result is you can still enjoy the flavor but with a whole lot less saturated fat.
+The net result is that you can still enjoy the flavor but with a whole lot less saturated fat.
 Spread butter or mayo, whichever you prefer, on one side of the bread and place the bread spread-side down on the sheet pan.
-It will bake up crispy and you’re using half (or less) of the butter or mayo you would with pan-frying.
+It will bake up crispy, and you’re using half (or less) of the butter or mayo you would with pan-frying.

-If you’re making more than one tray of sandwiches, each tray will hold six or so slices, bake the trays one at a time so that they bake evenly.
+If you’re making more than one tray of sandwiches (each tray will hold six or so slices), bake the trays one at a time so that they bake evenly.

 Don’t limit your grilled sandwich toppings to just cheese.
 Add other toppings for flavor and texture, taking your grilled cheese sandwich from simple to deluxe.

 Vegetables can be an unexpected addition.
 One of my favorite combos is thinly sliced tomatoes with Havarti.
 I place the thinly sliced tomato on the bread, sprinkle lightly with black pepper, then top with a couple of slices of Havarti.
-Grilled onions and sauteed sliced mushrooms are also favorites, used separately or together.
-Depending on the type of onion it can add a subtle bite or a robust sweetness.
-Sauteing mushrooms with chopped garlic also adds a lot of flavor.
+Grilled onions and sautéed sliced mushrooms are also favorites, used separately or together.
+Depending on the type of onion, it can add a subtle bite or a robust sweetness.
+Sautéing mushrooms with chopped garlic also adds a lot of flavor.

 Herbs can also add a lot of flavor, especially when they’re fresh from the garden.
 Basil and mozzarella work well together.
 Dill or chives with muenster can add an unexpected twist.